guberArmin/PG6301-1-20V-Exam/README.md

 - To go back, from any page to home page, just click on loot box icon, in upper left corner
 - On login you get welcome message in navigation bar, in upper right corner, next to number of loot boxes and amount of geons
-- In addition to above mentioned ktechnologies, I used technologies from class (such as `nodejs`, `react`, `jest`...), but I feel that it would not be useful  to write each and every one of those as they are found also in `package.json` and in code
+- In addition to above mentioned technologies, I used technologies from class (such as `nodejs`, `react`, `jest`...), but I feel that it would not be useful  to write each and every one of those as they are found also in `package.json` and in code

 ### Bugs and challenges
 - Website has no known bugs.
 I did my best to write tests that are going to prevent mayor bugs.
-- **Testing and deployent** -
+- **Long test runtime** -
  On deploying this website to `travis-ci` I got error `Jest did not exit one second after the test run has completed.
 `.
-Which led to run to be stale and errored at the end.
 Reason for it was that I use `setTimeout` to wait 30 seconds before sending loot box to all users on `/loot` page.
-This **was not** problem locally on my machine, but to be able to use continuous integration I had to adjust test to us `clear interval` after all tests have completed execution.
+This **was not** problem locally on my machine, but to be able to use continuous integration I had to adjust test for `loot-boxes component`.
+I did this by setting `jest.setTimeout(32000)` and after all tests are done wait for 31 seconds (using promise with setTimeout) to be sure that setTimeout from `ws-handler` is done.
+This leads to approximately 40 seconds testing on running of `yarn test`.
+I felt that this is not huge problem as we do not perform that operation often.
+Solution for this problem I found [here](https://stackoverflow.com/questions/50818367/how-to-fix-err-jest-has-detected-the-following-3-open-handles-potentially-keepin
+).